 Kids can make even more of an impact by gathering the smallest pieces of old bars and transferring them into a biodegradable soap bag.
 Soap bags corral the various end pieces of leftover soap and turn them into a loofah.

-As a follow-up lesson, explain why choosing to air dry your hands and wipe them on your clothes – instead of using hand dryers that use electricity or paper towels – is enough in public restrooms.
+As a follow-up lesson, explain why you choose to air dry your hands and wipe them on your clothes – instead of using hand dryers that use electricity or paper towels is enough in public restrooms.